-Russian Adventurer that sets world record for
+Russian Adventurer that sets world record for Circumnavigating the Globe in Hot Air Balloon

 Russian adventurer Fedor Konyukhov has broken the record for the fastest circumnavigation of the Earth in a hot air balloon in just over 11 days, landing safely in WA's Wheatbelt.